 Student attendance and participation in all planned Professional Work Setting SEL is mandatory.
-The student is accountable for all material covered in supervised experiential learning.
-It is expected that the student will complete the assigned supervised experiential learning activities as responsibly as they would complete professional work activities.
+The student is accountable for all material covered in SEL.
+It is expected that the student will complete the assigned SEL activities as responsibly as they would complete professional work activities.

-The student is responsible for knowing the dates and times for all supervised experiential learning.
+The student is responsible for knowing the dates and times for all SEL.
 These are listed on the course outline/syllabus as well in each supervised experiential practice manual.